 How to Take Full Responsibility for an Affair

-8 steps to rebuilding trust, focused on deeds, not words.
+Eight steps to rebuilding trust that are focused on deeds, not words.

 In 2009, Gov. Mark Sanford of South Carolina disappeared for six days on a “hike” and then confessed to having been in Argentina with a woman with whom he was having an affair.
 He held multiple press briefings in which he admitted to lying to his wife, his children, his staff, and the citizens of his state, all of whom he abandoned for a full week.
 He stated, “I take full responsibility for my moral failures."

 However, as Sanford quickly demonstrated, saying you take full responsibility for an affair doesn’t mean you actually do.

 Despite calls for him to resign—a reasonable expectation for anyone who disappears from their job for an entire week—Sanford refused and remained in office for the rest of his term.
 In this and many other ways, despite repeatedly and publicly claiming to take “full responsibility” for his actions, Sanford actually took none.

 What Sanford actually meant when he stated he took “full responsibility” for his affair was that he fully admitted to having one.
 Indeed, if you substituted the phrase, I take full responsibility for having an affair with I fully admit to having an affair, Sanford’s subsequent actions make much more sense.